i2ichardt/HealersMate/README.md

 </p>

 ### Customizable Key Bindings
-Effortlessly set spells to be cast with various click combinations, enhancing your control over healing actions.
+Effortlessly set spells to be cast with various click combinations, enhancing your control over healing actions.<br>
+Utilize the keywords "<i>target</i>," "<i>follow</i>," and "<i>assist</i>" in place of a spell name to seamlessly perform those actions with a simple click on a target.

 <p align="center">
   <img src="Images/UI_Example_10.png" alt="Spells Settings UI Example">
 </p>